xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 #### Tailwind

-Tailwind CSS works by scanning the themes Templates and Component folders finding the corresponding styles and then writing them to a static CSS file.
+Tailwind CSS works by scanning themes Templates and Component folders finding the corresponding styles and then writing them to a static CSS file.

 `/ellison/components/tailwind/_tailwind.scss`

-### Theme development overview

-To build the `_tailwind.scss file`, in the theme root folder run this **Tailwind CLI** command to generate the css file.

-Then in the theme root folder run this **NPM script** to generate the theme `/dist/css/style.css`.
-This is the file added to the global theme library.
-It includes Tailwind base (CSS reset), all the Tailwind styles found in Components and Templates, and all the Emulsify styles found also in Components and Templates.
+This is a bit janky.
+So Tailwind CLI builds the Tailwind SCSS file then the normal Emulsify build commands build everything into the theme `/dist/style.css` file.

+@todo improve build process

 ## Theme development workflow

-Build the Tailwind file (@todo: eventually this should build the `style.css` file in the `/dist/` folder) and build the theme files needed for `/dist/css/` and `/dist/js/` files referenced by `ellison.libraries.yml`

-Both source and distributed files need to committed.
+Build the Tailwind file and build the theme files needed for `/dist/css/` and `/dist/js/` files referenced by `ellison.libraries.yml`. **Both source and distributed files need to committed.**

 `npm run tailwind`